 Exchange Custody in a Safe Place

-Let Your Kids Talk to the Other Parent Over Summer
+Let Your Children Talk to the Other Parent Over Summer

 It’s normal for your children to miss their other parent when they are with you.
-Just because your kids are spending summer with you, doesn’t mean you can put a communication embargo on the other parent.
-Skype is a good way to let your kids communicate with your ex while you are away over the summer.
+Just because your kids get to spend the majority of the summer with you, it doesn’t mean you can put a communication embargo on the other parent.
+Whether your kids want to occasionally text the other parent or talk to them on Skype, it’s always a good idea to maintain open lines of commutation with your ex when the children are with you over the summer.

 Do you need to modify your child custody agreement for summer vacation?
-Our team of La Mesa divorce attorneys our here to help you.
+Our team of La Mesa attorneys are here to help you.
 We can review your custody agreement to ensure that your legal rights are protected.
 Call (619) 577-4900 to schedule your reduced rate consultation today.